Using NVIDIA GPU Cloud with Oracle Cloud Infrastructure

 - On the Oracle Images tab, select the check box next to NVIDIA GPU Cloud Machine Image.

-In the Instance type section, select Virtual Machine or Bare Metal Machine.
+For Instance type, select Virtual Machine or Bare Metal Machine.

-In the Configure networking section, select the virtual cloud network (VCN) compartment, VCN, subnet compartment, and subnet.
+In the Configure networking section, leave Select existing virtual cloud network selected, and then select the virtual cloud network (VCN) compartment, VCN, subnet compartment, and subnet.

 In the Add SSH keys section, upload the public key portion (.pub) of the key pair that you want to use for SSH access to the instance.
 Browse to the key file that you want to upload, or drag and drop the file into the box.